PavlidisLab/rdp/docs/customization.md

 - [medium.com/@raupach/how-to-install-lets-encrypt-with-tomcat-3db8a469e3d2](https://medium.com/@raupach/how-to-install-lets-encrypt-with-tomcat-3db8a469e3d2)
 - [community.letsencrypt.org/t/configuring-lets-encrypt-with-tomcat-6-x-and-7-x/32416](https://community.letsencrypt.org/t/configuring-lets-encrypt-with-tomcat-6-x-and-7-x/32416)

-Registries can access each other public data by setting up the `rdp.settings.isearch.apis` configuration key in the `application.properties` file.
-You can put there a comma-delimited list of partner registry URLs.
+Registries can access each other public data by enabling `rdp.settings.isearch.enabled` and setting up the `rdp.settings.isearch.apis` in the `application.properties` file to contain a comma-delimited list of partner registry URLs.

 ```ini
 rdp.settings.isearch.enabled=true
 rdp.settings.isearch.apis=https://register.rare-diseases-catalyst-network.ca/
 ```

-If your current user has administrative priviledges, a special search token is appended to your remote queries.
-This should be unique to your registry.

-To generate a secure token, you can use OpenSSL: `openssl rand -base64 24`.
+A secure communication between different instances is achieved using a special search token which gets appended to remote queries.
+Currently there is one token that is used by all partner registries.

+The token can be generated using OpenSSL: `openssl rand -base64 24` and it would look something like this: `hrol3Y4z2OE0ayK227i8oHTLDjPtRfb4` (this is just an example).
+Once generated, this token is shared securely with partner registries.

+The token is added to the `application.properties` file in the following way:

 ```ini
 rdp.settings.isearch.search-token=hrol3Y4z2OE0ayK227i8oHTLDjPtRfb4
 ```

-Send that token securely to the partner registries.

 On the receiving side, the partner registry must create a user that is used to perform privileged searches.
 This can be achieved by creating a [service account](/service-accounts).